 For this recipe, I recommend you use plain old Russet potatoes.
 These are the type of potato typically sold in grocery stores.
-Why you want to use this type is for the higher starch content of this potato.
-Scalloped potatoes have a certain structure, they can almost stand up on their own after they are baked.
+Russet potatoes have a higher starch content and this helps keep the structure of this recipe.
 If you don’t have any Russets, I would try another white potato such as Atlantic, Snowden, Dakota Pearl, Superior, Kennebec, Shepody, Cal White and Pike.
 My second choice would be one of the yellow potatoes like a Yukon Gold, Innovator, Yukon Gem, Keuka Gold or Satina.
 I would not make this dish with a red potato, we can do all sorts of things with a red potato, they aren’t starchy enough for this dish.

 Variations on this recipe for Scalloped Potatoes